rajdas2001/rajdas2001/README.md

 - 👨🏽‍💻 Currently working, learning and growing my skillset in Machine Learning, Deep Learning and Data Science.
-- 😊 Willing to contribute in Open Source development projects.
+- 😊 Willing to contribute to Open Source development projects.
-- 👍 Looking for opportunities Machine Learning projects.
+- 👍 Looking for opportunities in Machine Learning and Deep Learning.

    <p></p>